 - Express compassion and empathy but place your limits

-Tips to strengthen and empower yourself
+More tips to strengthen and empower yourself against the emotional vampires

 The better you feel about yourself, the less you will attract or be affected by the emotional vampires, and the easier it will be to protect yourself and say ‘no’ to them.
 In other words, build your self-esteem, clear out your stuff (doubts, insecurities, negative emotions, etc.) Avoid socially isolating yourself because you can easily become hypnotized, controlled or dominated by the emotional vampire.
 Use the emotional vampires as a mirror to understand how they reflect you and why they push your buttons.
 For example, I once had a close friend who would often freak out over the smallest things, turning them into major dramas and disasters.
 When I took the time to determine why I would respond with anger, I realized that I would often do the same thing – turn small things into major disasters.
 I resented in her what I resented in myself.